Hierarchical LLMs In-the-Loop Optimization for Real-Time Multi-Robot Target Tracking under Unknown Hazards: Results

-\llmbox{Focus more on tracking targets; The trace is not good.} We utilized GPT-4o for better performance, with the results presented in Tab. \ref{tab: ablation}.
-By adding the LLMs in the loop to adjust the parameters, the system can achieve better tracking performance and get fewer attacks from sensing and communication danger zones.
-With human input to express concern about the performance, LLMs can dramatically decrease the tracking errors computed by the trace of the estimation covariance matrix.
+To illustrate, we use GPT-4o with the results presented in Tab. \ref{tab: ablation}.
+By adding the LLMs in the loop to adjust the parameters, the system can achieve better tracking performance and get fewer attacks from sensing and communication danger zones (\textbf{H3}).
+With human input to express concern about the performance, LLMs can dramatically reduce tracking errors computed by the trace of the estimation covariance matrix.